Where to go for a swinging good golf holiday in Europe

 Listen up all you golf fanatics!
 We’ve got the top five courses you need to take a swing at right here.
 From the most difficult to the most picturesque, these five European courses are on par (pun intended) with the best from the US.
 So book a buggy, grab your plus-fours and get ready for tee time!
-Just keep in mind that if you’re packing your best clubs, you should probably take out some Allianz Golf Insurance to protect your best assets.
+Just keep in mind that if you’re packing your best clubs, you should probably take out some golf insurance to protect your best assets.

 Most Popular: Club de Golf Alcanada, Mallorca